Dog Food Recipes

 Servings and Cooking Time

-This recipe makes about 4 servings.
-Preparation time is approximately 15 minutes, and cooking time is around 30 minutes.
+This recipe makes approximately 4 servings.
+Preparation time is about 15 minutes, with a cooking time of 30 minutes.

 Nutritional Value